Rules & Repertoire

 VI.
 Additional Rules

-The Foundation will make it possible for Competition participants to use practice space prior to the audition.
+The Foundation will make it possible for Competition participants to have internet rehearsals prior to the audition.

 The order of the participants’ performances will be determined by drawing.